Living in Vancouver:

 Commercially it also has a more white-collar, service-oriented, less industrial feel than Toronto.

 Gang violence – usually drug related – has been a concern in Vancouver.
 The number of violent crimes has been high compared with other Canadian cities.
-Crimes involving firearms have been among Canada’s highest – these are usually gang-on-gang offences – and burglary rates are also high.
+Crimes involving firearms which were among Canada’s highest – these are usually gang-on-gang offences – are now much lower.
+Burglary rates are above average.

 Vancouver’s police have been targeting violent gangs; there has been a rise in 2017 of gang gun violence which the police are endeavouring to tackle.

-Violent crime affected 9 per thousand residents in 2017 down 2 percent from 2016, according to police figures.
+Violent crime affected 10 per thousand residents in 2018 up 4 percent from 2017, according to police figures.
 Police advise that the east-side corridor of downtown Vancouver should be avoided.

 Business and Jobs

 British Columbia, with Vancouver as its commercial hub, has one of Canada’s most prosperous economies.
 The city is one of Canada’s largest industrial centres and has a highly diversified economy.